oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

-# Deploying Sharding Containers on podman-compose
+# Deploying Oracle Globally Distributed Database Containers using podman-compose
-For Oracle Linux 8 host machines,`podman-compose` can be used for deploying containers to create an Oracle Sharded database.
+For Oracle Linux 8 host machines,`podman-compose` can be used for deploying containers to create an Oracle Globally Distributed database.

 You can use Oracle 23ai GSM and RDBMS Podman Images(Enterprise or FREE) and can deploy with `System-Managed Sharding` or `System-Managed Sharding Topology with Raft replication` or `User Defined Sharding` feature while deploying the Oracle Globally Distributed Database.

-Below steps provide an example to `podman-compose` to create the podman network and deploy containers for a Globally Distributed Database on a single Oracle Linux 8 host.
+Below steps provide an example to `podman-compose` to create the podman network and deploy containers for a Oracle Globally Distributed Database on a single Oracle Linux 8 host.

 This example deploys an Oracle Globally Distributed Database with `System-Managed Sharding Topology with Raft replication` using Oracle 23ai GSM and RDBMS Images with Four shard containers, a Catalog Container, a Primary GSM container and a Standby GSM Container.

 **IMPORTANT:** This example uses 23ai RDBMS and 23ai GSM Podman Images.

-**IMPORTANT:** Also, this example enables the SNR RAFT feature while deploying the Sharded Database.
+**IMPORTANT:** Also, this example enables the RAFT Replication feature while deploying the Oracle Globally Distributed database.

 - [Step 1: Install Podman compose](#install-podman-compose)
 - [Step 2: Complete the prerequisite steps](#complete-the-prerequisite-steps)